Saxon Engineering

 FAQ

-Saxon Engineering offers a range of finishes for AC condenser cages to suit different environments, durability requirements, and aesthetic preferences.
-The most suitable option depends on the site location, exposure conditions, and project specification.
+Saxon Engineering offers a range of finishes for RPZ backflow cages to suit different environments, durability requirements, and aesthetic preferences.
+The most suitable option depends on the site location, exposure conditions, and any applicable project or authority specifications.

 Pre-galvanised steel